 Success at a Job and Internship Fair requires preparation.
 You'll need a top-quality resume, knowledge about the employers attending the fair, a game plan for your day, and, of course, your professional attire!
-The Fleishman Center offers many resources that can help you put your best foot forward at a fair, so take some time to consider:
+Utilize our resources below to prepare for the fair.

-Have a "game plan"!
+3. Have a "game plan"!
 Job and internship fairs can be overwhelming - in addition to hundreds of attendees, employers frequently bring several representatives.
 The resulting noise and crowds can be distracting you if you aren't prepared.
-Our advice: review the list of employers attending the fair well in advance, educate yourself on who they are and what types of positions they have available, then make a priority list.
-For more tips on how to prepare for a fair, read our How to Make the Most of a Job & Internship Fair Quick Reference Guide (30 kb).
+Review the list of employers attending the fair in hireBING well in advance, educate yourself on who they are and what types of positions they have available, then make a priority list.

-Dress appropriately and make a good first impression!
-When meeting someone for the first time it takes just a quick glance, maybe three seconds, for someone to evaluate you.
-The other person forms an opinion about you based on your appearance, your body language, your demeanor, your mannerisms, and how you are dressed.
-Dress to impress.
-To learn more about making a good impression read our Presenting Yourself Professionally guide (69 kb).
-Find additional resources on professionalism here.
+4. Dress appropriately and make a good first impression!
+When meeting someone for the first time it takes just a few seconds for someone to evaluate you.
+Opinons are formed based on your appearance, your body language, your demeanor, your mannerisms and how you are dressed.
+Review our resources on professionalism here.

-Update your hireBING account!
-Many employers will be using hireBING to collect resumes and cover letters for future interviews.
-Be sure to log into your account (every matriculated student has access to an account!) and update your profile with current GPA, major and graduation date information, plus upload a current resume.
-While in there, take the time to review job/internship postings - especially from those employers attending the fair!
+5. Update your hireBING account!
+Many employers will be using hireBING to collect resumes.
+Login to your account (every matriculated student has access to an account!) and update your profile with current GPA, major and graduation date information, plus upload a current resume.
+While in there, review job/internship postings - especially from employers attending the fair!